andy-hanson/mason/README.md

 Do not confuse Types with data structures.
 Every data structure is a Type, but any predicate can be made into a type (such as with the standard library's `Pred-Type`).
-A Type is *any* value implementing the Type interface, meaning it should implement the `subsumes?` method.
+A Type is *any* value implementing the Type interface, meaning it should implement the `contains?` method.

 ### Parameterized types